microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 5. In the Command Palette, type `Web Template Studio: Launch` and press `Enter` to launch the extension.
 Make sure that you don't have the Web Template Studio from the marketplace installed, concurrent installation is nor yet supported.

 ## Developing the client
-As the client is embedded as a static web app in the extension, debugging inside the extension can be challenging.
-Running the client in a browser is useful for quickly testing HTML or CSS changes, and for debugging since you can use Chrome extensions such as React and Redux developer tools.
+As the client is injected as a static web app in the webview of the extension, debugging inside the extension can be challenging.
+Running the client in a browser is useful for quickly testing HTML or CSS changes and for debugging since you can use Chrome extensions such as React and Redux developer tools.

-When running in the browser [TODO]
+When running in the browser communication with the extension is done agains the mock mockVsCodeApi.ts in the mockData folder.
 Note that the behavior of on the browser may differ from the behavior in the extension so make sure to test out both.

 1. Run `./build-client.sh` from the _build folder.
 2. Open the `src/client` folder using `VSCode`.